sfi0zy/sfi0zy.github.io/_posts/2016-05-30-page-reflection.markdown

 thumb: "/images/c7a72863570c4d3c8c2b0dd23253cf2b.jpg"
 ---

 Have you even seen the reflection of the website?
-I'm not.
-The idea is very interesting, but unfortunately it has a very bad performance.
+I have no idea where it can be used, but the concept itself is quite interesting.

-{% include codepen.html hash="WxNWZe" height="420" %}
+{% include codepen.html hash="WxNWZe" %}